-As a humanist I believe in the dignity and worth of each human existence and believe we should aim to expand the concept of wellbeing to include all conscious creatures.
+Humanists believe in the dignity and worth of each human existence and that the concept of wellbeing should be expanded to include all conscious creatures.

 We fear death to varying degrees.
-I believe that when we contemplate our mortality we can gain an appreciation, and even a vitality, for this one known life.
+By contemplating our mortality we can gain an appreciation, and even a vitality, for this one known life.

-I believe that supernatural explanations for all phenomena should be rejected, and where we find no sufficient explanation we can simply suspend judgement and delight in nature’s elegance.
+Supernatural explanations for phenomena should be rejected, and where we find no sufficient explanation we simply suspend judgement and delight in nature’s elegance.

 I believe that humanists should be guided by the principles of forgiveness, charity, and reason.
-Reason in the spirit of Karl Popper ‘I may be wrong and you may be right, and by an effort, we may get nearer to the truth.’
+Reason in the spirit expounded by Karl Popper, ‘I may be wrong and you may be right, and by an effort, we may get nearer to the truth.’

-I believe that consciousness, along with some basic arithmetic, are the only two facts in the entire universe that we can be certain of– the rest a series of probability based on the best available evidence.
+Consciousness, along with some basic arithmetic, are about the only two facts in the universe we can be certain of.
+The rest are a series of probability based on the evidence.

-I believe that there are facts about consciousness that can be reliably discovered and that spirituality of this kind ought to be spoken about in rational terms.
+There are facts about consciousness that can be reliably discovered and spirituality of this kind can be spoken about in rational terms.
 We can understand and discuss this project without believing anything on insufficient evidence.

 I believe that humanism can support identity politics that focuses on a common humanity, and goodwill, but must reject the insidious identity politics that emphasizes the common enemy, breaks down dialogue, and amplifies tribal instincts.

-I believe we can have insights into the way the world is- spiritually and scientifically, but these do not guarantee we will develop a wise understanding of what matters.
+We can have insights into the way the world is- subjectively and scientifically, but these do not guarantee we will develop a wise understanding of what matters.